Constitution of the New Zealand Historical Association Incorporated

 ii.
 Interest on money lent at no greater than current market rates.

-8.6 The Treasurer of the Association shall be required to furnish annually a statement of accounts duly certified by an auditor appointed by the Council.
+8.6 The Treasurer of the Association shall be required to furnish an annual statement of accounts in compliance with the reporting obligations of Incorporated Societies, as laid down by the Incorporated Societies Act 1908.
 The statement of accounts shall be distributed to all members and presented for approval to the Annual General Meeting of the Association.

 8.7 The Annual General Meeting shall be called at a time deemed appropriate by the Executive.
 The purpose of the meeting shall be: